Chicken Tikka Sandwiches

 Once the chicken is off the grill, it should still have lots of great color and it will smell amazing.

-Then just dice it up into 1/2 inch chunks and it’s ready for a sandwich!
+Then just dice it up into 1/2 inch chunks and it’s ready for Chicken Tikka Sandwiches!

 Making a Sandwich

-A lot of fresh veggies help give this sandwich some nice light flavors to go with the spicy flavors on the chicken.
+A lot of fresh veggies help give these Chicken Tikka Sandwiches some nice light flavors to go with the spicy flavors on the chicken.

 I just used lots of lettuce and tomato, but you could also toss in some red onion, sprouts, or shredded carrots.